 Dear Readers and Everyone,

 What a ride the last year has been!
 I have just updated this website including links and pages to reflect my recent decision which I publicly announced yesterday: I am currently taking a break from writing fiction to focus my energy on the "the shift" this planet and our collective consciousness are going through, also known as the "ascension" into 5D, or "the event".
-Future stories will be written when the time is right.
+Future stories will be written when the time is right (I suspect in 2020).
 If you would like to discuss, or seek help with, the energetic / spiritual / metaphysical aspects of this shift, feel free to contact me.

 What does all the above mean?
 If you do any kind of spiritual work, you will probably already have come across these terms and what's going on.
 I'm going to break it down into "physical reality speak"...